bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

   st.sides.map((side, i) => Yome.windowControl(st, side, i))
 {% endhighlight %}

-This code follows the pattern that we just established.
+This code follows the pattern that we just established with the size control.
 We create a bunch of absolutely positioned window control links around the perimiter of the Yome layout.
-When someone clicks on the link we change the state by adding or removing the string `"window"` to the `face` property of the chosen side.
+When someone clicks on the link we change the state by taking the chosen side and adding the string `"window"` to the `face` property or nulling it out.

 And we'll add the window controls to our `widget` function: